provenance-io/walletconnect-js/README.md

     signedJWT: '', // Signed JWT token [string]
     walletApp: '', // What type of wallet is this "provenance_extension" | "provenance_mobile" | "figure_web"
     walletInfo: {}, // Contains wallet coin, id, and name
-    representedGroupPolicy: undefined, //Present when the wallet holder is acting on behalf of a group }
+    representedGroupPolicy: null, //Present when the wallet holder is acting on behalf of a group }
   ```